Annexes are part of homes that often offer spacious living quarters and the opportunity for extended family or guests to have their own private space.

 In this article, we will be going over all you need to know concerning annexes so you can buy one and have all the information necessary to not make a detrimental mistake.

-From how to find the right type of property with an annexe to the advantages and disadvantages of buying one, we cover it all.
+From how to find the right type of property with an annexe to the advantages and disadvantages of buying a house with an annexe, we cover it all.
 So, read on if you’re interested in making the right decision.

 What does it mean to have a property with an annexe?

-The annexe, which also has the name of a granny flat or in-law suite, is a self-contained living area attached or separate from the main house.
+If you have a property with an annexe, it means the house has a self-contained living area attached or separate from the main house.

 Properties with an annexe are those that have an additional part of a building that is added to the original building in order for there to be additional grounds.
 Making it a common way for landlords to add in more space.